Robbyswimmer/SPARC/README.md

   note={In preparation}
 }

-📜 License

-MIT License.
-See LICENSE file for details.

 🤝 Contributing

 We welcome PRs that improve training stability, extend evaluation tasks, or add summarisation capabilities.
 Please lint and test your code and follow the contribution guidelines in .windsurfrules.